wp-plugins/image-wall/readme.txt

 * Now allow turning off batching by setting batch_size to a number of 0 or less.

 Thanks to Marco Catellani for the code for link_to_image, only_this_page and only_pages_number.

+= 2.17 =
+* Fixed a bug where images that were just big enough to span a number of columns would not be deemed big enough and a smaller number of columns used.
+* Fixed a bug where it was possible for an image to span zero number of columns, breaking the stylesheet.
+Thanks to David Rector for alerting me to this problem.